Hulleys: History

-The origins of Hulleys can be traced back to 1914 when Henry Hulley purchased a Ford Model T and commenced running a taxi service based from Baslow.
-On 29 April 1921, a Ford Model T bus purchased by Henry Hulley began operating a service from Baslow to Chesterfield via Cutthorpe.
-In 1925 a service from Bakewell to Youlgreave commenced.
+The origins of Hulleys can be traced back to 1914, when Henry Hulley purchased a Ford Model T and commenced running a taxi service based from Baslow.
+On 29 April 1921, he began operating a service from Baslow to Chesterfield, via Cutthorpe.
+In 1925, a service from Bakewell to Youlgreave commenced.
 By 1934, further growth through the acquisition of several small independent operators had seen the fleet expand to seven buses and coaches, with excursions operated to York, Skegness, Southport and Blackpool.
 A formal company named Henry Hulley & Sons Ltd was eventually founded on 25 January 1938.